Skip to content

 AURONEX performs this due diligence for clients as part of the transaction facilitation service.

-Understanding GEGMR's internal structure helps buyers direct their enquiries correctly and avoid delays caused by mis-routing.
+Understanding the internal structure of Syria's phosphate entities helps buyers direct their enquiries correctly and avoid delays caused by mis-routing.
+Commercial enquiries go to GECOPHAM; export permit matters are handled by the General Establishment for Geology and Metal.

 DepartmentArabic nameFunctionContact method

-Export & Foreign Trade Departmentقسم التصدير والتجارة الخارجيةHandles export permit applications, contract review, pricing negotiationsWritten enquiry (formal letter or email)
+GECOPHAM — Export & Foreign Trade Departmentقسم التصدير والتجارة الخارجيةPricing negotiations, purchase contracts, commercial termsWritten enquiry (formal letter or email)

-Commercial Affairs Divisionدائرة الشؤون التجاريةOversees intermediary licence management and direct buyer contractsVia Export Department
+GECOPHAM — Commercial Affairs Divisionدائرة الشؤون التجاريةIntermediary licence management and direct buyer contractsVia Export Department

-Quality & Technical Departmentقسم الجودة والمواصفاتIssues quality specifications, manages SGS/BV relationshipsReferenced in contract terms
+GECOPHAM — Quality & Technical Departmentقسم الجودة والمواصفاتQuality specifications, SGS/BV relationshipsReferenced in contract terms

 Tartous Port Operationsعمليات ميناء طرطوسCoordinates loading schedules, berthing, transport from KhneifessVia shipping agent in Tartous